dhellmann/pymotw-3/source/site/index.rst

 ::

-	$ python site_addsitedir.py with_modules
+	$ python3 site_addsitedir.py with_modules

-	Could not import mymodule: No module named mymodule
+	Could not import mymodule: No module named 'mymodule'

 	New paths:
 	./with_modules